-If you are interested in learning how I process all our images, you can download a full PDF "follow along" file that contains 75 pages, a full 1 hour and 45 minutes walkthrough tutorial video and even raw data HERE.
+If you are interested in learning how I process all our images, you can get our full follow-along PixInsight processing guide HERE.

 What did each narrowband channel look like?

-Below you can see what each stacked frames looks like for the three narrowband channels.
+Below you can see what each stacked frame looks like for the three narrowband channels.
 We used the following filters to capture Sh2-188:

 Hydrogen Alpha (left)